-If we exercise the option to acquire equity ownership in our affiliated Chinese entities, such ownership transfer require approval from or filings with PRC governmental authorities and subject to taxation, which may result in substantial costs to us.
+If we exercise the option to acquire equity ownership in our consolidated affiliated Chinese entities, such ownership transfer require approval from or filings with PRC governmental authorities and subject to taxation, which may result in substantial costs to us.

-Pursuant to the relevant contractual arrangements, one of our PRC subsidiaries, Ctrip Computer Technology (or its designee), has the exclusive right to purchase all or any part of the equity interests in each of our affiliated Chinese entities from the respective shareholders of these affiliated Chinese entities for a price that is the higher of (i) the registered capital of such affiliated Chinese entities or (ii) another minimum price as permitted by the then applicable PRC laws.
+Pursuant to the relevant contractual arrangements, three of our PRC subsidiaries, Ctrip Travel Information, Ctrip Travel Network, and Wancheng (Shanghai) Travel Agency Co., Ltd., or Wancheng (or their respective designees), each has its respective exclusive right to purchase all or any part of the equity interests in the applicable consolidated affiliated Chinese entities of ours from the respective shareholders of these consolidated affiliated Chinese entities for a price that is the higher of (i) the registered capital of such consolidated affiliated Chinese entities or (ii) another minimum price as permitted by the then applicable PRC laws.
 Such equity transfers may be subject to approvals from, or filings with, relevant PRC governmental authorities.
 In addition, the relevant equity transfer price may be subject to review and tax adjustment by the relevant tax authorities.
-Moreover, the shareholders of our affiliated Chinese entities, under the circumstances of such equity transfers, will be subject to PRC individual income tax on the difference between the equity transfer price and the then current registered capital of the relevant affiliated Chinese entities.
-The shareholders of such affiliated Chinese entities will pay, after deducting such taxes, the remaining amount to Ctrip Computer Technology under the applicable contractual arrangements.
-The amount to be received by Ctrip Computer Technology may also be subject to enterprise income tax.
+Moreover, the shareholders of our consolidated affiliated Chinese entities, under the circumstances of such equity transfers, will be subject to PRC individual income tax on the difference between the equity transfer price and the then current registered capital of the relevant consolidated affiliated Chinese entities.
+The shareholders of such consolidated affiliated Chinese entities will pay, after deducting such taxes, the remaining amount to Ctrip Travel Information, Ctrip Travel Network or Wancheng, as appropriate under the applicable contractual arrangements.
+The amount to be received by Ctrip Travel Information, Ctrip Travel Network, and Wancheng may also be subject to enterprise income tax.
 Any of the aforementioned tax amounts could be substantial.

-We face uncertainty with respect to indirect transfer of equity interests in PRC resident enterprises by their non-PRC holding companies.
+We face uncertainty with respect to indirect transfer of equity interests in PRC resident enterprises by their non-PRC resident holding companies.